Cocaine smuggling submarine reveals Europe's drug crisis

 "It makes an absolute fortune for those we call narco-traffickers," he says, when we meet near the enormous Palais de Justice in the capital, Brussels.

-Claise says with their wealth and influence the gangs are now dwarfing those seeking to deliver justice.
+Mr Claise says with their wealth and influence the gangs are now dwarfing those seeking to deliver justice.

 "With money laundering and corruption - which is now limitless in terms of the sums that can be offered to dockers, police officers and other people - how do you want us to have any control on criminal organisations?